trolol0lf/Libre-Office-Application-Generator/README.md

 * It will search through Subfolders of ./Templates/.. and consider a Folder as Templatefolder if it contains "\_Anschreiben.odt".
 * It will open up the selected Templates for you to edit
 * It will save those changes if desired
-* It will generate Applications from the template by replacing the placeholders in the text of the template, saving it and all neighbouring files to that template to ./Generated/\*TemplateNameIfDesired-\*CompanyName/
+* It will generate Applications from the template by replacing the placeholders in the text of the template, saving it and all neighbouring files and the edited template to ./Generated/\*TemplateNameIfDesired-\*CompanyName/
 * Open the generated Application up afterwards to work in the Application right away!